 Rental car agencies often fail to tell you that you won’t be credited for the gas left in your tank.
 So, essentially, you’re paying for a full tank, plus any fuel left in the car when you return it.

-Additionally, car rental site AutoSlash reminds renters that many credit cards offer generous cash back and rewards options on gas purchases.
-So, paying for your own gas can actually make you money.
+Additionally, many credit cards offer generous cash back and rewards options on gas purchases, so paying for your own gas can actually make you money.

 Look to Your Warehouse Club

 Budget travel means not spending any more than you have to on vacation services.
 If you carry a membership to Costco, Sam’s Club or another warehouse store, check for car rental deals, said Woroch.

 For example, members of BJ’s Wholesale Club can buy now and pay later with car rental savings of up to 35%.

 You might think that your airline miles can only be used for airfare, but that’s not always the case.
 According to Woroch, those miles can often be used for car rentals and hotels, as well.

 For example, travelers can redeem American Airlines AAdvantage miles for car rentals and hotel stays at more than 10,000 locations in more than 320 destinations worldwide.
 Additionally, the Capital One VentureOne Rewards card lets users purchase car rental reservations with their rewards points.